11.1 The Kerr-Newman Solution

 R is given by

-Consider the frequency of light observed remotely f ' from emitted with a local proper frame frequency f0 from a locally nonrotating source also constant with respect to r and q .
+Consider the frequency of light observed remotely f ' from emitted with a local proper frame frequency f0 from a locally nonrotating source also constant with respect to and .
 The light will be gravitationally red shifted by

 f ' = Rf0